Youth in Development Program Coordinator

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

 Volunteers need to demonstrate an Intermediate Mid level of oral and written proficiency in Spanish for community placement by the end of Pre-Service Training.
 Most Volunteers will work directly in Spanish and some will work in communities with Mayan languages with support from a Spanish/Mayan speaking community member.
 Volunteers serving in areas where Mayan languages are spoken may study the local language once they arrive to their community to assist with integration into the community and basic communication.
-Some will have the opportunity to study the local language once they arrive in their community to assist with integration into the community and basic communication.

 Work Site and Housing

 Most Volunteers live in medium-sized to larger rural communities (3,000 - 40,000 people).
 Most communities have electricity and running water, but the supply may be intermittent.
 Fruits, vegetables, and meats are available on site or in nearby communities.
 Housing typically consists of cement block structures with a private bedroom and shared kitchen, bathroom, and living rooms.
 The phone plan Peace Corps provides includes credit for some local calls and limited internet.
 Most Volunteers have access to internet in their communities either in a local internet café or by purchasing additional internet data.